Academic Policies

 Requesting an Exception to a Graduate Policy:

 Exceptions to Graduate Policy are considered under compelling circumstances.
 Students must submit an email asking for an Exception to a Graduate Policy stating the specific exception they’re requesting to their GPC.
-These exception petitions must be approved by the Graduate Program Coordinator and advisor (and as needed, other instructors) prior to submission to Graduate Studies and Extended Education Office for consideration by members of the Graduate Council.
+These exception petitions must be approved by the Academic Dean and advisor (and as needed, other instructors) prior to submission to the Academic Dean for consideration by members of the Graduate Council.